9 tips on how to beat those Microsoft Teams struggles

 Distance learning.
 Virtual classrooms.
 Online education.
 By now, we don't know any better.
 Teachers and students hardly see each other anymore.
 With a bit of luck, you can still see each other via Microsoft Teams.
 As long as your students have their cameras turned on because not all of them do that either (sigh).

 Online education is quite a challenge.
 It was already hard to keep your students engaged during regular classes.
 Now it seems like a mission impossible.
 And then there's the technical stuff involved.
 Microsoft Teams.
 Zoom.
 Skype.
 There is no end to it.
 Luckily, we're getting better and better at how it all works, step by step.
+Online learning brings alot of advantages.

 Are you already using Microsoft Teams for online education and want to get even better?
 Or are you planning to do so and don't know where to start?
 The tips below are for teachers who use or want to use Microsoft Teams.
 Success guaranteed 😉